Kdenlive git, version 20.03.

-Kdenlive uses the MLT framework for video fuctions and the graphical interface is made with KDE and Qt libraries.
-It is free software licensed under the GNU General Public License version 2.
+Kdenlive uses the MLT framework for the heavy video related lifting.
+The graphical interface is made with the KDE Frameworks and the Qt libraries.
+It is fully free software licensed under the GNU GPL v2 license.

 Features and usability